 Who is she: East-London based mum Natalie Lee, who was previously a midwife and lactation consultant and who now wants to inspire mums to celebrate their uniqueness - and show that there’s no such thing as ‘perfect’ (and anyway perfect is boring).
 Natalie started her Style Me Sunday blog in July 2012, after she fell pregnant with her second girl, she’s also founder of feminist event series Warrior Woman Project and a Podcast called The Everything Project.

-Follow her for: all things fashion, with feelings thrown into the mix - and for sharing her own journey and personal struggles especially on Instagram, which acts as her mini blog.
+Follow her for: all things fashion, with feelings thrown into the mix and a large dose of body confidence.
+Natalie is not afraid to discuss deep, controversial issues - and for sharing her own journey and personal struggles especially on Instagram, which acts as her mini blog.
 Natalie’s eldest daughter has a rare genetic condition called Brittle Cornea Syndrome so they are working through an inspirational bucket list, wanting her little girl to experience as many things as possible while she has a little sight.

 As Deputy Editor of luxury lifestyle publication Lusso Magazine and Interiors Editor for influential property journal PrimeResi, Anna draws on a decade of experience in the buying department at Harrods and previous to that Event Coordinator for London Fashion Week, fine-tuning her wisdom of what’s merely expensive and what deserves its high price tag.
 She now juggles journalism and a busy family life with her husband, three year old daughter and another little one on the way.